 Within the classroom, teachers will respond to both positive and negative behaviour.
-Staff are expected to challenge poor behaviour in lessons in a consistent and appropriate manner using the Challenging Behaviour in the Classroom Procedure and immediately log incidents on Bromcom for monitoring purposes.
+Staff are expected to challenge poor behaviour in lessons in a consistent and appropriate manner using the Behaviour and Attitudes policy and immediately log incidents on Bromcom for monitoring purposes.